Academic Dishonesty and Plagiarism

 - failure of the course.

 - All documented cases of plagiarism will be kept on file in the student’s registrar’s file.
+Documentation should include a copy of the notification and result of finding.

 Constructive engagement with the academic curriculum is a fundamental assumption of participation in higher education.
 For continued enrollment at Landmark College, students are expected to be engaged productively and consistently in the academic program.